 Simple condiments, bottles of wine, oils, vinegar-these all become more special when you use colorful fabric as a green gift wrap that can be used over again for other uses.
 A large scarf, for example, makes a perfect item that can be reused at a later date.
+If you want to make the gift more personal, you can embroid the receiver’s name or add one of these applique designs to the scarf as well.

 Choose condiments or wines that complement or contrast each other in some way-a bottle of olive oil and a bottle of infused vinegar, or a bottle of white wine and another of red.